U.N. sounds environment alarm ahead of Rio summit

 Of the 90 most important environmental goals in existence, only four are making significant progress, the report said.

-Some of the successful goals included those to prevent ozone depletion and to provide access to clean water.
-But UNEP detected little or no progress on 24 goals, including on climate change, depleting fish stocks and expanding desertification.
+Some of the successful goals included those to prevent ozone depletion and providing access to clean water supplies.
+But it detected little or no progress in 24 goals, such as those aiming to address climate change, depleting fish stocks and expanding desertification.

-Governments should focus on the key drivers behind climate change: population growth and urbanization, fossil fuel-based energy consumption and globalization, it said.
+UNEP called on governments to focus their policies on the key drivers behind climate change, notably population growth and urbanisation, fossil fuel-based energy consumption and globalisation.

+Scientists have linked the burning of fossil fuels - oil, coal and natural gas - to an acceleration of climatic changes such as severe drought and flooding.
+There are also economic costs.

 The annual economic damage from climate change is estimated at 1-2 percent of world GDP by 2100, if temperatures increase by 2.5 degrees Celsius, UNEP says.

+Current models suggest greenhouse gas emissions could double over the next 50 years, leading to rise in global temperature of 3 degrees Celsius or more by the end of the century.

+Most of the impacts from climate change will be felt in many developing countries, particularly in Africa and Asia, where population growth and rising consumption are putting more stress on dwindling natural resources, the GEO-5 report said.

-The original Rio Earth Summit 20 years ago led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity, but with a faltering global economy and deep concerns over Europe’s financial future Rio+20 may have more limited ambitions.
+The Rio+20 summit will not seek to repeat the same outcome of the Rio Earth Summit 20 years ago, which led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity.

-Although the goals to be agreed are aspirational, not mandatory, negotiations on have been fraught.
-About a fifth of the text has been agreed so far, the United Nations said on Monday.
+This month’s summit is set against a backdrop of a faltering global economy and deep concerns over Europe’s financial future.
+The goals this time in Rio are aspirational, not mandatory, yet negotiations on a draft text have been fraught.
+About a fifth of the text has now been agreed ahead of the meeting, the United Nations said on Monday.

-Targets have made little or no progress since 1992, with global carbon dioxide emissions up nearly 40 percent between by 2010, led mainly by rapid growth in large developing nations such as Brazil, China and India, UNEP data shows.
+Global carbon dioxide emissions have increased nearly 40 percent between 1992 and 2010, led mainly by rapid growth in large developing nations such as Brazil, China and India, UNEP data shows.

 Biodiversity is also on the wane, most notably in the tropics with a 30 percent decline since 1992.

-Environmental group WWF estimates the world would have to be 50 percent bigger to have enough land and forests to provide for current levels of consumption and carbon emissions.
+Last month, environmental group WWF said the world would have to be 50 percent bigger to have enough land and forests to provide for the current levels of consumption and carbon emissions.

 The Asia-Pacific region, home to more than half of humanity, is key to creating a greener future, says the GEO-5 report.
+The region is the fastest growing source of greenhouse gas emissions globally and is also rapidly urbanising.

-More than half of the 57 per cent worldwide increase in transport-related emissions expected between 2005 and 2030 will be in China and India, it says.
+Transport-related emissions are expected to increase by 57 per cent worldwide between 2005 and 2030, with China and India accounting for more than half, the report says.

 The region is also facing increased demands for water for agriculture and industry yet aquifer levels are falling, rivers are increasingly polluted and being dammed for irrigation and power generation.